The 9 best cycle routes in Wales

 4. Swansea Valley

-Another jewel in the south Wales crown is Swansea, a city famous for its mix of traditional architecture in modern surroundings.
+Another jewel in South Wales's crown is Swansea, a city famous for its mix of traditional architecture and modern surroundings.

 The Swansea Valley cycle route encapsulates the city’s industrial past while showcasing its regenerated present.